The Last Carseat You’ll Ever Need to Buy

-The Alpha Omega Elite is the carseat that parents probably the world around know—it’s been around forever and is the original 3-in-1 carseat.
+The Alpha Omega Elite is the carseat that parents probably the world around know—it’s been around forever and is the original 3-in-1 carseat (and it just won’t die).
 The AOE is a convertible carseat that rear-faces, forward-faces, and has the option for booster use, which gives it that 3-in-1 name.
 While the box in the picture is from a warehouse store and has a maximum forward-facing harness weight limit of 40 lbs., you can still purchase AOEs elsewhere with harness weight limits of 50 and 65 lbs.
 Please note that these harnesses do NOT go to 100 lbs., as is a common misconception.
 You could use this carseat from your child’s birth, provided he’s big enough.

-The Safety 1st Grow and Go 3-in-1 is a new carseat eventually replacing the Alpha Omega platform.
-This is a convertible seat that rear-faces, forward-faces, and has the option for booster use as well making it a 3-in-1.
+The Safety 1st Grow and Go 3-in-1 is a carseat that was supposed to replace the Alpha Omega platform but joined it instead.
+This is a convertible seat that rear-faces, forward-faces, and has the option for booster use as well as making it a 3-in-1.
 Because it rear-faces, it has a belt path opening under the child’s legs.
 This box is better because it has nice pictures showing the different capabilities of the seats, but only on one side.
 You could use this carseat from your child’s birth, provided he’s big enough.

 What Did We Learn?